 Can clusters funded through previous competitions re-apply?

-- Yes, clusters that received funding from previous competitions (in 2016, 2017, and/or 2018) are invited to reapply.
+- Yes, clusters that received funding from previous competitions (in 2016, 2017, 2018, and/or 2019) are invited to reapply as long as they meet the eligibility criteria.
 They are required to submit the outcomes report from their most recent GCRC award as part of their new proposal and will be assessed on whether proposed outcomes were achieved in addition to the merit of the new proposal.

 What can the funds be used for?